syedazainabshariq/Digital_Journals/Day_1.md

 ---

-Thank you for stopping by DigitalJournals.
+Thank you for stopping by Digital_Journals.
 Let’s embark on this journey of knowledge and creativity together!